BrainCOGS/U19-GUI/README.md

 And of course, you can also use all low-level datajoint functions.

+# Code documentation
 ## Code structure
-Some general comments about architecture of the GUI
+Some general comments about architecture of the GUI.

 All reading from the database is done via the functions
 * *pullAnimalList*